-5.3 Minimum Capital Requirement
+5.4 Minimum Capital Requirement

-To form an LLC in the Dominican Republic, the law currently requires, as a minimum, that each shareholder holds a share with a value of no less than DOP100 each.
-After the introduction of law 68-19, there are no established minimum capital amounts required, aside from the one previously stated, but in practice, LLCs are usually formed with a minimum contribution from shareholders of DOP100,000, paid in full, and divided into shares with a par value of at least DOP100 each.
+To form an LLC in the Dominican Republic, the law currently requires, as a minimum, that each shareholder holds a share with a value of no less than DOP100 (USD1.68) each.
+After the introduction of Law 68-19, there are no established minimum capital amounts required, aside from the one previously stated, but in practice, LLCs are usually formed with a minimum contribution from shareholders of DOP100,000 (approximately USD1,680), paid in full, and divided into shares with a par value of at least DOP100 each.

-5.4 Applicable Governance Requirements
+5.5 Applicable Governance Requirements

 LLCs are governed by the provisions of their by-laws.
-The authority over day-to-day activities falls on the managers or board of directors and shareholders are the maximum authority regarding issues relating to the dissolution process, modification of by-laws, sales of the company's assets, and transformation of the company, among others.
+The authority over day-to-day activities falls on the managers or board of directors, and shareholders are the maximum authority regarding issues relating to the dissolution process, the modification of by-laws, sales of the company's assets, and transformation of the company, among others.